ManoloMancelli/HadesVR_Remix/docs/Headset.md

 The steps to upload the firmware are as follows:

-* Open Headset.ino inside the Software/Firmware/Headset folder
+* Open Firmware.ino inside the Software/Firmware/Headset folder
-* Select "Arduino Leonardo" as the board if you're using an Arduino Pro Micro
+* Select "Arduino Leonardo" as the board
 * Select the correct COM port for the board
-* Press the Upload button, if all goes well, you can move to setting the correct COMPort.
+* Press the Upload button

 # Getting HID values